 - Cross docks

 Understanding exactly when and where temperature issues are occurring in the supply chain is valuable for driving continuous improvement and increasing product quality, ultimately increasing profit margins and brand integrity.

 Use Case: Temperature Monitoring the Flower Supply Chain

 Above: The temperature graph and map displays real-time ambient temperature and location data collected by a TempTale® GEO monitor during a shipment of fresh-cut flowers.
 High, ideal, and low temperature limits are determined by the customer based on commodity.

-Sensitech’s TempTale GEO monitors are perfect for the floral industry, monitoring shipments and identifying deviations in the cold chain before product quality is impacted.
-These monitors provide real-time temperature and location visibility, allowing shippers, receivers, or transportation providers to know exactly where and when deviations occur.
 For example in the U.S. in 2015, one customer monitored 700 shipments of cut flowers using the TempTale GEO datalogger.
-Of those shipments, 59% triggered high temperature alarms.
+Of those shipments, 59% triggered high- temperature alarms.
 High and low temperature alarms are triggered when ambient temperature specifications for the shipment exceed a programmable threshold.
 Real-time alarms allow customers to react immediately, preventing damage or product loss.

-To help avoid postharvest disorders, ensure quality and vase life, and maximize profit, maintaining adequate temperatures during the distribution of fresh-cut flowers is critical.
-Real-time monitoring is a powerful way to make improvements to the cold chain both during and after transportation, reducing the risk of damaging a valuable and sensitive commodity.
+Maintaining adequate temperature control during the transportation of fresh-cut flowers is critical to help reduce post-harvest disorders, ensure quality and vase life, and maximize profit.
+Real-time temperature monitoring is a powerful way to make improvements to the cold chain both during and after transportation, reducing the risk of damaging a valuable and sensitive commodity.